cloudlearningplatform/asg-/README.md

 Update the Launch Template/Configuration: Modify the AMI in the launch template or launch configuration.
 Rolling Update: Use Terraform to incrementally replace instances by changing the configuration in the ASG, ensuring that the application remains available throughout the process.

-updating  the AMI using terraform without stopping the application